 1. Personal guarantee

 It is a pretty simple agreement but it also provides some additional security to you.
-This is most common in the supplier and rental company realm, but as subcontractor or sub-subcontractor, it is not out of the realm of possibility that you could ask for a personal guarantee or what is called a corporate guarantee.
+This is most common in the supplier and rental company realm, but as a subcontractor or sub-subcontractor, it is not out of the realm of possibility that you could ask for a personal guarantee or what is called a corporate guarantee.
 This is a guarantee from another entity to support the debt or credit that you are extending.

 2. Joint check agreements

 If you are a sub-subcontractor or supplier, it may be between the contractor and the sub-contractor.
-That is the more common place where you see it, and it is an agreement that says if and when payment is due from the contractor to the sub, the contractor is going to issue a check that is jointly payable to you as a subcontractor, or you as a supplier to the subcontractor, so that you can be paid.
+That is the more common place where you see it, and it is an agreement that says if and when payment is due from the contractor to the subcontractor, the contractor is going to issue a check that is jointly payable to you as a subcontractor, or you as a supplier to the subcontractor, so that you can be paid.

 Now the reason to be careful about joint check agreements, is because they are agreements governed by their own terms.
-So even though the title may be joint check agreement, you need to read it and understand.
+So even though the title may say joint check agreement, you need to read it and understand.
 Many joint check agreements are not worth the paper they are printed on, because they give you as a sub-subcontractor, rental company, or supply house, very little right to enforce that agreement.

 One of the things to consider is, if you are presented with a joint check agreement, that you have a lawyer review it to make sure that it protects you if you are the recipient of the agreement.
-And even if you are just a participant, like maybe you are a sub, where the agreement is moving through, that you have a lawyer review it.
+And even if you are just a participant, like maybe you are a subcontractor, where the agreement is moving through, that you have a lawyer review it.